tari-project/tari/RFC/src/RFC-0001_overview.md

 security of a given digital asset are the Asset Issuer and Token owners.
 This fact points to a natural centralization of control of an asset by the Asset Issuer.

 Digital Assets consist of a set of tokens and their associated state.
-The state of an asset's tokens will be managed on a sidechain that will run in parallel to the Tari base layer.
-The consensus mechanism, ledger style and other characteristics of the sidechain will be chosen and managed by the Asset Issuer.
+The state of an asset's tokens will be managed on a side-chain that will run in parallel to the Tari base layer.
+The consensus mechanism, ledger style and other characteristics of the side-chain will be chosen and managed by the Asset Issuer.

-There are many options for the nature of these sidechains.
-These are still under discussion but it will be possible to run multiple types of sidechains in the DAN and an Asset Issuer can choose which best suits the asset type it is supporting.
+There are many options for the nature of these side-chains.
+These are still under discussion but it will be possible to run multiple types of side-chains in the DAN and an Asset Issuer can choose which best suits the asset type it is supporting.

 Please refer to Tari Labs University (TLU) for detailed discussions on [layer 2 scaling solutions](https://tlu.tarilabs.com/layer2scaling/layer2scaling-landscape/layer2scaling-survey.html) and
 [consensus mechanisms](https://tlu.tarilabs.com/consensus-mechanisms/BFT-consensus-mechanisms-applications/Introduction.html).

+### The role of the base layer

-### Interaction between Base Layer and Digital Assets Network
+The Base Layer fulfils these, and only these, major roles:

-The base layer provides supporting services to the DAN.
-In general, the base layer only knows about Tari coin transactions.
-It knows nothing about the details of any digital assets and their state.
+1. It manages and enforces the accounting and consensus rules of the base Tari (XTR) token.
+This includes standard payments, and simple smart contracts such as cross-chain atomic swaps.
+2. It maintains the Digital Asset register.
+This includes functionality for side-chain management, checkpoints, and transfer of funds into and out of side-chains.
+3. Maintain the Validator Node register.
+This includes support for registering and de-registering Validator Nodes.

+In general, the base layer knows _nothing about the specifics of what is happening on the side-chains_.
+It only cares that no Tari is created or destroyed, and that the flow of funds in and out of side chains are carried out by the appropriate authorised agents.

 This is by design: the network cannot scale if details of digital asset contracts have to be tracked on the base layer.
-We envisage that there could be tens of thousands of contracts deployed on Tari.
+We envisage that there could be hundreds of thousands of contracts deployed on Tari.
 Some of those contracts may be enormous;
 imagine controlling every piece of inventory and their live statistics for a massively multiplayer online role-playing game (MMORPG).
 The base layer is also too slow.
 If _any_ state relies on base layer transactions being confirmed, there is an immediate lag before that state change can be considered final, which kills the liveness properties we seek for the DAN.